-Real Estate Workouts
+Real Estate Workouts • Avoiding Foreclosure

-Real estate workouts are often possible, such as, lowering interest rates for a short period of time, making partial payments or catching up by making 1.5 payments rather than foreclosure.
-However many mortgage companies take this as an opportunity to increase your payments or steal the equity you have in property.
-The homeowner should always be warry.
+Other real estate workouts are often possible, such as lowering interest rates for a short period of time, making partial payments, or catching up by making 1.5 payments rather than foreclosure.
+But, you must be aware that many mortgage companies take this as an opportunity to increase your payments or steal the equity you have in the property.

-The FDIC Foreclosure Modification program is here.
+However, the FDIC Foreclosure Modification program is here.
 We can file an answer to your foreclosure to give you additional time to do a work out with your mortgage company or file a bankruptcy to help avoid or stop the foreclosure.

-Although the collection department may not negotiate with you, they often will negotiate if you sue them back in the foreclosure.
+Although the collection department might not negotiate with you, they often will negotiate if you sue them back in the foreclosure.
 They will also sometimes negotiate if we send a pre-foreclosure letter explaining that we will fight to protect your rights to the property if they don’t avoid the foreclosure by negotiation.

-Helping You Avoid Foreclosure
+A Workout Helps You Avoid Foreclosure

 Workouts don’t always stop real estate foreclosures.
-But it can be very expensive to a mortgage company to file a foreclosure in a Kentucky Court and most Kentucky mortgage companies will do anything to avoid a foreclosure battle.
-Real estate workouts are a good option for both parties to help avoid high costs.
+But it can be very expensive for a mortgage company to file a foreclosure in a Kentucky Court.
+Therefore, Kentucky mortgage companies will do anything to avoid a foreclosure battle.
+This makes real estate workouts a good option for both parties to help avoid high costs.